meghnadsaha/Distributor-Retailer-Application-/index.md

-##  Market Clear-A software for Distributor & Retailer
+##  Market Clear- Credit Rating Platform for Traders

 The objective of this project is to examine Retailer and provides the report to the Distributor.